fbbdev/rendirt/README.md

 **But beware!** *rendirt* also stands for *dirty renderer*.
 This thing is as simple as possible, quite inflexible and completely unoptimized.
-Clocking in at ~500 lines of code, it does its (very limited) work in reasonable time and that's all.
+Clocking in at ~400 LOCs, it does its (very limited) work in reasonable time and that's all.
 This is not meant to be an example of good practice in graphics programming.
 Decent speed is only achieved with optimizations enabled.
-Still, the debug build manages to render ~400k tris at 800x600 px in about 1 second and simpler models in less than half a second.
-It becomes orders of magnitude faster when compiler-optimized. *(DISCLAIMER: those are not accurate measures, just an average execution time to give an idea)*.
+Still, the debug build manages to render ~400k tris at 800x600 px in less than 1 second and simpler models in less than 100 milliseconds.
+It becomes one order of magnitude faster when compiler-optimized. *(DISCLAIMER: those are not accurate measures, just a average execution times to give an idea)*.

 The renderer implements a fixed-pipeline vertex processor with optional face culling (enabled by default) and a programmable fragment shader.